Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-endpoint.md

     ```
 ## Manually Configure Live Agent Handover

 Enter the base URL.
-The base URL is your Live Agent installation URL.
+The base URL is your Live Agent installation URL, plus /api/v1.

 See the example below from our *Trial* environment.